 HOW WILL I BE ASSESSED?

-During the 1st year there will be 5 formal internal assessments which you will need to pass in order to progress into the 2nd year.
-At the end of the 2nd year there are three public examinations.
+During the 1st year, there will be 5 formal internal assessments that you will need to pass in order to progress into the 2nd year.
+At the end of the 2nd year, there are three public examinations.

 WHAT WILL IT COST?